 EBSSA Supports Construction Mission Skills Board

-Engineering & Building Services Skills Authority welcomes the launch of the Construction Skills Mission Board
+Engineering & Building Services Skills Alliance welcomes the launch of the Construction Skills Mission Board

 Engineering and building services cover the mechanical, electrotechnical and plumbing elements of buildings and infrastructure, representing 40% of the construction value of buildings, and 80% of their whole-life value.
 Moreover, while currently accounting for 20% of the built environment workforce, they represent 50% of apprentice starts under the IfATE (now Skills England) Construction and Build Environment Route.
 As such, they are essential in meeting the Government’s new homes targets, as well as retrofitting and maintaining current building stock to meet safety and net zero efficiency standard.